Ram pressure stripping in the EAGLE simulation: Comparison of Model Results

-In Figure \ref{fig4}, we show the range of evolution of $\Sigma$ and $g_{\mathrm{max}}$ predicted by the toy model.
-At each timestep, we take the gas particles in each galaxy that the toy model predicts are still gravitationally bound, and compute for each particle the value of $\Sigma$, the local gas mass surface density at the particle's location perpendicular to the direction of the ram pressure in that timestep, and $g_{\mathrm{max}}$, the maximum gravitational acceleration in the direction opposing the ram pressure during the vertical orbit that the particle is undergoing.
-We then take the ratio of these values to the initial values of $g_{\mathrm{max}}$ and $\Sigma$ for those particles.
-We compute the median of these values for each galaxy and then display the interquartile range of these median values at each timestep in Figure \ref{fig4}.
+In Figure \ref{fig4}, we show the range of evolution of $\Sigma_{\mathrm{gas}}$ and $g_{\mathrm{max}}$ predicted by the toy model.
+At each simulation output, we take the gas particles in each galaxy that the toy model predicts are still gravitationally bound, and compute for each particle the value of $\Sigma_{\mathrm{gas}}$, the local gas mass surface density at the particle's location perpendicular to the direction of the ram pressure in that output, and $g_{\mathrm{max}}$, the maximum gravitational acceleration in the direction opposing the ram pressure during the vertical orbit that the particle is undergoing.
+We then take the ratio of these values to the initial values of $g_{\mathrm{max}}$ and $\Sigma_{\mathrm{gas}}$ for those particles.
+We compute the median of these values for each galaxy and then display the interquartile range of these median values as a function of time in Figure \ref{fig4}.
 The top and bottom panels show the results for the ionized and neutral gas, respectively.
 From the light blue regions in Figure \ref{fig4}, we see that $g_{\mathrm{max}}$ tends to increase slightly for the gas particles in the galaxies in our sample, but typically by less than 0.1 dex.
 This implies that evolution in $g_{\mathrm{max}}$ experienced by gas particles, due to either changes in their orbits or the evolution of the subhalo gravitational potential, is a minor factor in determining the ram pressure stripping rate.

-The situation is different for the evolution of $\Sigma$, shown as the orange regions.
+The situation is different for the evolution of $\Sigma_{\mathrm{gas}}$, shown as the orange regions.
 Here we see that for the neutral gas disk, the gas mass surface density seen by the ram pressure tends to decrease over time, by a median value of $\sim0.4$ dex over 2 Gyr.
-By contrast, $\Sigma$ of the ionized gas in most galaxies increases slightly, by a median value of $\sim 0.1$ dex.
+By contrast, $\Sigma_{\mathrm{gas}}$ of the ionized gas in most galaxies increases slightly, by a median value of $\sim 0.1$ dex.
 There also appears to be a substantial range in the evolution of the gas surface density of different galaxies for both the neutral and ionized gas.
-We would expect galaxies with decreasing $\Sigma$ to undergo faster gas removal and those with increasing $\Sigma$ to be stripped more slowly.
+We would expect galaxies with decreasing $\Sigma_{\mathrm{gas}}$ to undergo faster gas removal and those with increasing $\Sigma_{\mathrm{gas}}$ to be stripped more slowly.